ChrisRzech/SudokuSolver/readme.md

 ```

 ## Controls
 There is a cursor that shows the current square that will be edited.
 Pressing 1-9 will overwrite the current square, and the cursor will advance.
 In addition, you can press space to advance the cursor.
 Pressing backspace will erase the square behind the cursor.
+For convenience, you can click on a square to move the cursor there for quick edits.
 Finally, pressing enter will attempt to solve the sudoku puzzle.